CaesarXInsanium/StructureInterpretationNotes/README.md

 Crafting Interpreters can be read before or after this book.

+I am back once again.
+I have resolved to reread this book(or my notes) and finish this book once and for all.
+I have finished Crafting Interpreters.
+I hated it but I did learn some cool stuff.

+Now that I have checked once again the table of contents of SICP, I actually recognize some of the stuff that is in it.

+I was planning on reading some source code BUT, I now realized I really want to finish this book.
+I will be throwing/gifting the other books that I have finished but now I realize that this book, SICP is a true godsend.

 ## Goals

 -   [ ] finish book
--   [ ] learn ORG mode
-    -   failed because I have no loyalty to any editor.
-Also I am thinking of setting everything back to markdown files
-    -   I like neovim keybindings
-    -   I dislike some Emacs
 -   [x] Learn a LISP language
 -   [x] learn to code, hard way
--   [x] create a strategy for note-taking
 -   [x] create strategy for organizing exercises
--   [x] configure Neovim for Lisp code editing
+-   [  ] configure Neovim for note-taking.
+Since I am back this is hard, I have configured Neovim to be a good TEXT editor, less focus on code editing
--   [x] configure Neovim for note-taking.
-    -   [x] configure for ORG documents
--   [x] attempt to use other editors for writing code
-    -   sticking to Emacs with Lisp editing tools and Geiser
--   [x] write compiler in GNU Guild
+-   [x] write compiler in GNU Guile
--   [x] move all notes to Notes to ORG documents
--   [x] switch to my own configured version of emacs
--   [ ] stick to Emacs for SICP, helix for everything and anything that has a proper language server
-    -   failed bacause I suck
+-   a lot of TODOs failed bacause I suck

 ## Example of Scheme Code